Eastern

 'Tongues of fire' - The Windows of the South Transept at St John's

-This talk discusses the stained glass in the windows of the South Transept.
-Designed by Dunstan Powell in the early 1900s, these window depict a wide variety of subjects, from the Old and New testament, as well as from English history.
+Join us for a talk that discusses the stained glass in the windows of the South Transept.
+Designed by Dunstan Powell in the early 1900s, these windows depict a wide variety of subjects, from the Old and New Testament, as well as from English history.

 ‘Nothing fills a hole like a Double Decker’